sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 ### Engineering ownership

-For a detailed list of features and services owned by the IAM and Admin Experience team, check out the [Engineering Owership page](../../../../../../data/engineering_ownership.yml).
+For a detailed list of features and services owned by the IAM and Admin Experience team, check out the [Engineering Ownership page](../../../engineering/process/engineering_ownership.md).

 ## Team